 Bonus – Chastleton House (National Trust property)

 Don’t leave the Cotswolds without visiting this manor house.
 Built between 1605 and 1612 by Walter Jones, a Welsh wool merchant, Chastleton House ranks among England’s most splendid Jacobean properties.
 Inside, the house looks stuck in time, with unwashed upholstery, unpolished wood, and miscellaneous clutter.
 That’s because National Trust decided to stick with the ‘lived-in’ look.
+Become a member of National Trust and visit beautiful properties like this for free.

 Pin this for later: